oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 We are going to once again edit the storefront-deployment.yaml file to give Kubernetes some rules to follow when doing a rolling upgrade.
 Importantly however we're going to edit a *Copy* of the file so we have a history.

-- In a terminal window navigate to the folder **helidon-kubernetes**
+- In the Oracle Cloud Shell navigate to the folder **helidon-kubernetes**
 - Copy the storefront-deployment yaml file:
   -  `cp storefront-deployment.yaml storefront-deployment-v0.0.1.yaml`